-The Council once again froze Council Tax for 2015-16.
-Funding reductions and cost pressures were matched by over £15 million in budget reductions which - including prior year savings - brings the total budget reductions to £72 million over five years.
-The Council is also planning to fund an ambitious capital programme - £250 million over the next three years - without any external borrowing.
+The Council once again froze Council Tax for 2016-17.
+Funding reductions and cost pressures were matched by over £13 million in budget reductions which - including prior year savings - brings the total budget reductions to £85 million since 2010-11.
+The Council is also planning to fund an ambitious capital programme - £314 million over the next three years - without any external borrowing.

 The national economic outlook has improved from that of previous years but the deficit in the UK's public finances remains unsustainably large.
-Therefore, the Government has delivered substantial cuts to local government funding and is expected to announce more.
+Therefore, the Government has delivered substantial cuts to local government funding and has announced further such reductions up to 2019-20.